CBuchan5/CV/README.md

 ## Charlotte Buchan

 A Software Developer and recent Makers graduate, I previously worked in Graphic Design and Animation.
-I entered the tech industry to add a new string to my bow.
-Knowing that the industry constantly evolves and changes and being a lover of solving problems in a creative way, I would love to be able to combine my skills to create tech which will have great impact on peoples’ lives.
+Working in Graphic Design lead to an interest in Software Engineering.
+I have a creative mind and saw this an an opportunity to quire new skills.
+Knowing that the industry constantly evolves and changes and being a lover of solving problems in a creative way, I would love to be able to combine my skills to create technology that is adaptable and which will have an impact.

 ## Projects